jjgoings/McMurchie-Davidson/README.md

 ```

 ## Examples
-In the `examples` folder you can find some different scripts for different things.
+In the `examples` folder you can find some different scripts for setting p more complex jobs.
 For example, there is a simple script that does Born-Oppenheimer molecular dynamics on minimal basis hydrogen, aptly titled `bomd.py`.
+There is also some real-time code that allows you to craft an arbitrary pulse sequence.
 Feel free to try them out.